ONS-Innovation/github-copilot-usage-dashboard/README.md

 #### Running the Terraform

-There are associated README files in each of the Terraform modules in this repository.

-- terraform/dashboard/main.tf
-  - This provisions the resources required to launch the Copilot Usage Dashboard iteself.
-- terraform/main.tf
+- `terraform/main.tf`
   - This provisions the resources required to launch the Copilot Dashboard's data collection Lambda script (data logger).

-Depending upon which environment you are deploying to, you will want to run your terraform by pointing at an appropriate environment tfvars file.
+Depending upon which environment you are deploying to, you will want to run your Terraform by pointing at an appropriate environment `tfvars` file.

 Example service tfvars file:
 [/env/dev/example_tfvars.txt](/terraform/env/dev/example_tfvars.txt)

 ### Updating the running service using Terraform

-If the application has been modified then the following can be performed to update the running service:
+If the application has been modified, the following can be performed to update the running service:

 - Build a new version of the container image and upload to ECR as per the instructions earlier in this guide.
-- Change directory to **terraform**
+- Change directory to `terraform`

   ```bash
   cd terraform
   ```

-- In the appropriate environment variable file env/dev/dev.tfvars or env/prod/prod.tfvars
+- In the appropriate environment variable file `env/dev/dev.tfvars` or `env/prod/prod.tfvars`
   - Fill out the appropriate variables

-- Initialise terraform for the appropriate environment config file _backend-dev.tfbackend_ or _backend-prod.tfbackend_ run:
+- Initialise Terraform for the appropriate environment config file `backend-dev.tfbackend` or `backend-prod.tfbackend` run:

   ```bash
   terraform init -backend-config=env/dev/backend-dev.tfbackend -reconfigure